 The Right Season to Paint Uncoated Wood

 Uncoated wood is highly porous and will retain moisture within the wood's cellular core, even if it looks and feels dry.
 Your window of available painting time shrinks.
-For situations like these, you often have no choice other than to wait for a warmer, drier season.
+For situations such as these, you often have no choice other than to wait for a warmer, drier season.

 Is Interior Painting Affected by Humidity?